 Many of our assignments required us to contact the city, courts, police and emergency services — something all journalists need to do.
 Yet, we were often pushed to the bottom of the priority list.

 The Halifax Regional Municipality website says media requests by journalism students are “logged and dealt with in sequence.”
 The City of Ottawa website says the same thing.

-Three years ago, the Halifax Regional Police threatened to cut off King’s journalism students from ever contacting them, after being bombarded by 18 media requests from students for an assignment that was due in the next day or two.
+Three years ago, the Halifax Regional Police threatened to cut off all access to King’s journalism students after being bombarded with “rude” and “unspecific” media requests, recalled Tim Currie, the King’s journalism school director.

 The rule states, “Students must talk to their instructor before they contact Halifax Regional Police or RCMP.
 On approval of their request, they must send the police an email from their official school account that is cc’d to their instructor.”

 The Toronto Police Service asks that journalism students email their requests.